open-feature/go-sdk-contrib/CONTRIBUTING.md

 Any published modules must have reasonable test coverage.

-To run tests in all existing go modules, use command,
+To run tests in all existing go modules, use the command:

 ```shell
 make test